Informed Consent SGB

 The incidence of serious complications listed requiring treatment is low, but they may still occur.
 These include hematoma, inadvertent intra-arterial injection, bradycardia, pneumothorax and seizures.
 Your practitioner believes the benefits of the procedure outweigh its risks or it would not have been offered to you, and it is your decision and right to accept or decline to have the procedure done.
 I have read the information including the SGB Procedure Information page.
 I UNDERSTAND there are risks involved with the SGB procedure, that may include rare complications, which may not have been specifically mentioned above.

-The risks have been explained to my satisfaction and I accept them and consent to the SGB procedure which is performed under the guided supervised protocol of Dr. Frances Hill M.B.B.S / David Krizanic BClinSc/BOSc, Osteopath and nurse practitioner Michele Kealy RN to perform this procedure.
+The risks have been explained to my satisfaction and I accept them and consent to the SGB procedure which is performed under the guided supervised protocol of Dr. Frances Hill M.B.B.S / David Krizanic BClinSc/BOSc Osteopath and nurse practitioner Michele Kealy RN to perform this procedure.

-Signed ______________________________________________________ Patient or legal guardian
+Patient or legal guardian

 Date ___________________